co1905630054/my-new-project-/README.md

 ## Challenges

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?
+* What does your project _not_ solve
+* can't Write Bug-Free Software
+* can't Make Moral Choices
+* can't Predict the Future of our Universe etc.

 ## What next?

 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you  need to move on?
+* COMMUNICATION SKILLS (LISTENING, SPEAKING AND WRITING)
+* ANALYTICAL AND RESEARCH SKILLS
+* FLEXIBILITY/ADAPTABILITY
+* ABILITY TO MAKE DECISIONS AND SOLVE PROBLEMS
+* ABILITY TO PLAN, ORGANISE AND PRIORITISE WORK
+*  LEADERSHIP/MANAGEMENT SKILLS
+etc.

 ## Acknowledgments